A task, like downloading a specific resource, performed in a URL session.

 - iOS 7.0+

 - watchOS 2.0+

 NSURLSession class is the base class for tasks in a URL session.
-Tasks are always part of a session; you create a task by calling one of the task creation methods on an
+Tasks are always part of a session; you create a task by calling one of the task creation methods on a

-NSURLSession object.
+NSURLSession instance.
 The method you call determines the type of task.